Tonbridge to Penshurst Walk

 Additional Notes

-The original version of this walk included a short Circular Walk option from Penshurst station, but this was dropped when some more satisfying routes around Bough Beech Reservoir to the north of the railway line were devised for the Penshurst Circular walk (#300).
+This walk originally included a Short Circular Walk option from Penshurst station, but this was dropped when some more satisfying routes around Bough Beech Reservoir to the north of the railway line were devised for the Penshurst Circular walk (#300).

 When this walk was being planned the lengthy closure of a footbridge across the A21 scuppered plans to include a circular route back to Tonbridge.
 When a new bridge was eventually installed this option was added in 2020, together with an alternative start from Hildenborough (see below).
 To prevent the directions from becoming too bloated an optional extension to Edenbridge was dropped.